The UK's online resource on analytical tools that link the environment and society

 What is Tool Assessor?

 Tool Assessor is part of the Ecosystems Knowledge Network website that provides information about tools that analyse the environment.
 The diverse benefits that the environment provides for people are often called ecosystem services.
-The network of features that provide these benefits are often referred to as natural capital, natural assets, green infrastructure and green networks.
+Across the UK, the networks of features that provide these benefits are often referred to as natural capital, natural assets, green infrastructure and green networks.

 A wide range of tools for analysing ecosystem services, natural capital and green infrastructure have been developed in recent years in the UK and globally, and more are in development.
 Information about these tools and their functions is often hard to access, and it is not always easy to choose which tool to investigate further.